Wrexham secures promotion in front of jubilant owners Ryan Reynolds and Rob McElhenney - KTVZ

 In Phil Parkinson, in charge of the team since the summer of 2021, the club already has a seasoned manager, one who has now enjoyed four promotions in his career, as well as several players already accustomed to playing in the Football League.

+“It’s a massive moment for this football club — from the owners all the way down to the supporters who have followed this club over the last 15 years in some really tough times, and I’m pleased for every single one of them,” Parkinson said.

-Paul Mullin, the star striker who has been integral to the team’s resurgence, will likely be a key player next season too.
+Paul Mullin, the star striker who has been integral to the team’s resurgence and who McElhenney called “one of the greatest football players in the world,” will likely be a key player next season too.
 He scored twice, the first a special curling effort which put the home team 2-1 ahead and a 71st-minute strike which all but secured the win sparked wild celebrations.

+“All the shenanigans that comes with playing for Wrexham — to deal with it the way we have and obviously to come back from one down tonight is unbelievable and we love what we’ve done,” he said.

+“The fans deserved this — I think after the first minute, they were all fearing the worst but you know, we stick together… no matter what’s been thrown at us.”

 The records broken this season — with a game remaining the club has already broken the record for most goals and points in National League history — suggests Wrexham will be more than capable of being competitive next season.